Eyened/rtnls_vascx_models/README.md

 This repository contains the instructions for using the VascX models from the paper [VascX Models: Model Ensembles for Retinal Vascular Analysis from Color Fundus Images](https://arxiv.org/abs/2409.16016).

-The model weights are in [huggingface](https://huggingface.co/Eyened/vascx).
+The model weights are in [huggingface](https://huggingface.co/Eyened/vascx) but will be downloaded automatically (see instructions below).

 <img src="imgs/samples_vascx_hrf.png">